webhintio/hint/docs/user-guide/rules/no-http-redirects.md

 ## Why is this important?

-The following is a simplify version of what happens when the user requests a url in a browser:
+The following is a simplify version of what happens when the user requests a URL in a browser:

 1. DNS Lookup: Translate the domain to an IP.
 If the browser doesn't know it, it has to ask a DNS server which in some cases involves